Adrian-LL/docker-wip/README.md

 docker-machine ip
 ```
 ### SSH into VM
-For some reason the Windows ssh did not worked...
+See the above remark about Windows ssh not working.

 `default` is the name of the machine built above.
 ```bash